laboon/ebook/text/67_stochastic_testing.md

 As mentioned above, stochastic testing is often called monkey testing.
 What is not as well known is that there are different kinds of monkeys doing our testing work for us.

+Let's imagine a simple program which accepts a string argument from the user, and attempts to read that string as an arithmetic expression and display its result.
+For example, "`5 + 6`" would display "`11`" and "`5 - (2 * 1) + 10`" would display "`13`".
+If the program cannot parse the string because it is not a valid arithmetic expression (e.g., "`$%--0`"), then the program will print "ERROR".

-__Dumb monkey__ testing is sending in just any old input you can think of.  "`Mfdsjbkfd`", "`1 + snorf`", and "`(*@()`" all seem like good inputs to the dumb monkey.
+__Dumb monkey__ testing is sending in just any old input you can think of (or, as it happens more often, that your input generation program creates).  "`Mfdsjbkfd`", "`1 + 2`", and "`(*@()`" all seem like good inputs to the dumb monkey.
 There is no rhyme or reason, just lots of different randomized input.
 This can be helpful for catching edge cases, but it is not very focused.
 Remember that the world of possible values is absolutely huge.
 The chances of finding a specific defect might be minimal when using dumb monkey testing.
+By chance, we happened to find at least one valid arithmetic expression, but what are the odds of that occurring on a regular basis?
+The vast majority of randomly generated inputs will cause the same behavior: simply printing ERROR.
+The chance of it catching well-known and easy-to-test-for errors such as integer overflow or underflow, or floating-point rounding issues, is minuscule.

-As an example, let us assume that you have a defect where arbitrary JavaScript code can be executed by entering it into a text box on your web application.
+As a more real-life example, let us assume that you have a defect where arbitrary JavaScript code can be executed by entering it into a text box on your web application.
 However, if the JavaScript code is not syntactically correct, nothing bad happens.
 Think of how long it would take for a dumb monkey to randomly generate a valid JavaScript string that would take advantage of this obvious vulnerability!
 It may be years.
 Even then, it may be some JavaScript code which does not cause any problems, or even any noticeable output, such as a comment or logging a message to the console.
 Meanwhile, even a novice tester is going to try to enter some JavaScript on any text box they can find.

+Dumb monkey testing has some very obvious drawbacks, chief among them that without direction, most inputs are invalid and uninteresting.
+However, implementing it can be done very quickly, and a large number of tests can be performed very quickly.

 __Smart monkey__ testing involves using input which a user might conceivably enter, as opposed to being strictly random.
 For example, suppose you are testing a calculator program, which accepts a string of numbers and arithmetic operators and displays a result.
 It is rational to assume that an ordinary user is much more likely to enter the following input: